CFVA Students in the Community

 Central Florida Vocal Arts offers music education opportunities throughout our community to students of all ages and socio-economic backgrounds.
 We believe no one is too young or too old to begin their journey of musical discovery!

 From assisted living facilities such as the Mayflower of Winter Park, to the Boys and Girls Club in Eatonville and the Pace School for Girls in Winter Park, we are bringing important programming and life skills to these underserved communities and populations.

 Launched in 2019, Arts 1:1 aims to increase opportunities for private music lessons to students who otherwise would be financially unable to access them.
 Arts leadership recognized that demographics of students participating in higher level music education opportunities did not reflect the classroom demographics, often because of financial barriers.
-To bridge this gap, CFVA offers 30-minute weekly voice lessons to selected students at Title I schools free of charge.
-Over the past three years, this program has expanded by nearly 800% to include Osceola County Public Schools and Pace Center for Girls.
+To bridge this gap, CFVA offers 30-minute weekly voice lessons to students eligible to receive free or reduced lunch, free of charge.
+Over the past three years, this program has expanded by nearly 800% to include Orange and Osceola County Public Schools and Pace Center for Girls in Winter Park.
 Through this program, we increase accessibility while building a pipeline for new and diverse talent.
 Moreover, we cultivate leadership, empathy, creativity, problem solving, confidence and more, through lessons and outcomes, which have a positive application across sectors, regardless of future endeavors.